iterorganization/imas-python/docs/source/metadata.rst

 Other useful metadata
 '''''''''''''''''''''

-A brief (and incomplete) overview of useful metadata attributes follows below.
+A brief overview of useful metadata attributes follows below.
 Note that some attributes may not be set, this usually indicates that that metadata attribute is not specified by the Data Dictionary.